14 September 2019 – 28 March 2020

 E-PAVILION Architecture series

-FLUXDOME by umschichten is the first edition of its E-PAVILION architecture series; a year long commissioning programme of experimental, sculptural architecture.
-Over the course of a year EW will commission 5 architectural pavilions for its 10,000m2 site realised in collaboration with Performance Electrics gGmbH.
-The pavilions will house the institution’s public programme and probe questions concerning the future of shared space, utopian architecture and sustainable production.
-EW is thrilled to announce the commission of designer Samuel Treindl and the Department of Communication in Social and Economic Contexts from the Universität der Künste, Berlin for its subsequent 2 architectural commissions in March 2020.
+FLUXDOME by umschichten is the first edition of EW's E-PAVILION series; a year long commissioning programme of experimental functional sculpture.
+Over the course of a year EW will commission 5 pavilions for its 10,000m2 site realised in collaboration with Performance Electrics gGmbH.
+The pavilions will house the institution’s public programme and probe questions concerning the future of shared space and sustainable production.
+EW is thrilled to announce the commission of designer Samuel Treindl and the Department of Communication in Social and Economic Contexts from the Universität der Künste, Berlin for its subsequent 2 commissions in March 2020.

 The E-PAVILION Architecture series is funded by FONDS.
 FLUXDOME has been supported by HFM Nordholz Handelsgesellschaft.

 Artist Lucy Joyce has been selected as the first recipient of E-WERK Luckenwalde’s annual Flag commission.
 Each year E-WERK Luckenwalde will commission a contemporary artist to produce a body of work in relation to the historic flagpoles and thematic concerns of the programme.
 Expanding into film, live work, sculpture and drawing Joyce’s Flag commission is inspired by the industrial history of Luckenwalde and will herald the new direction of the building as a Kraftwerk and Kunstzentrum.